Congenital myasthenic syndrome

 Congenital myasthenic syndrome (CMS) is an inherited neuromuscular disorder caused by defects of several types at the neuromuscular junction.
 The effects of the disease are similar to Lambert-Eaton Syndrome and myasthenia gravis, the difference being that CMS is not an autoimmune disorder.
 There are only 600 known family cases of this disorder and it is estimated that its overall frequency in the human population is 1 in 200,000.

+It is common among North Africans and Romani people.

 Types

 The types of CMS are classified into three categories: presynaptic, postsynaptic, and synaptic.